 Theme of World TB Day

-The World TB Day theme for 2019 is “It’s time to end TB”.
+The World TB Day theme for 2019 was “It’s time to end TB”.

 The campaign emphasises the importance of delivering commitments made at the UN High-Level Meeting on TB held in New York last year, to provide diagnosis and successfully treat: